ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 If this program use absolute address and will be loaded at a specific address known at link stage, the relocation record of gI variable access instruction such as "addiu $2, $zero, %hi(gI)" and "addiu	$2, $2, %lo(gI)" can be solved at link time.
-If this program use absolute address and the loading address is known at load time, then this relocation record will be solved by loader at loading time.
+The other hand, if this program use absolute address and the loading address is known at load time, then this relocation record will be solved by loader at loading time.

 IsGlobalInSmallSection() return true or false depends on UseSmallSectionOpt.